 Le Ride, 1928 Tour de France Relived

 Phil Keoghan (pictured left) is a New Zealand native and bike enthusiast who has traveled to more than seventy countries as an Emmy award winning producer, writer, television host and cameraman.
-Keoghan’s most recent achievement is the well received documentary, “Le Ride”, a sports documentary which he directed, narrated and stared in, his wife Louise his co-producer.
+Keoghan’s most recent achievement is the well received documentary, “Le Ride”, a sports documentary which he directed, narrated and stared in, his wife Louise was co-producer on this film.

-Le Ride while not a race has Keoghan and his buddy Ben Cornell cycling together as they retrace the 1928 Tour de France race on period bicycles attempting to follow the same route and time schedule.
+Le Ride while not a race has Keoghan and his buddy Ben Cornell cycling together as they retrace the 1928 Tour de France race on period bicycles, attempting to follow the same route and time schedule.
 Of course quality of roads is only one facet of the ride that has greatly improved over the last 85 years.
-Le Ride features the first English speaking cycling team to participate in the Tour de France, Australians Sir Hubert Opperman, Ernie Bainbridge, Percy Osborne, and New Zealander Harry Watson who each participated at a great disadvantage in this most grueling of races.
-In 1928 these four men traveled for weeks by ship with an additional five hundred miles by train before reaching their Paris destination to discover they would not have the additional six teammates promised while every other team consisted of ten seasoned athletes.
-The purpose of the additional riders was to take turns allowing their teammates a reprieve from the wind.
+Le Ride features the first English speaking cycling team to participate in the Tour de France in 1928.
+Australians Sir Hubert Opperman, Ernie Bainbridge, Percy Osborne, and New Zealander Harry Watson each participated at a great disadvantage in this most grueling of races.
+In 1928 these four men traveled for weeks by ship with an additional five hundred miles by train, before reaching their Paris destination to discover they would not have the additional six teammates waiting to join them as promised, while every other team consisted of ten seasoned athletes.
+The purpose of the additional riders was to take turns leading, allowing teammates a reprieve from the wind.
 TDF teams were also allowed substitute cyclists who were fresh to help their team to victory, however in doing so the replacements would not be allowed to win or place themselves.
-Disadvantaged from the start, the first English speaking team were brutalized by the press before they began as having no chance of finishing the first day let alone completing the race.
+Disadvantaged from the start, the first English speaking team were brutalized by the press before they even started the race, for not having a chance whatsoever of finishing the first day let alone completing the race.

-The 1928 TDF consisted of 164 men riding 30 pound steel bicycles without gears, having marginal brakes, traversing 3,338 miles in a mere 26 days.
+The 1928 TDF consisted of 164 men who carried their own spare tires as they rode 30 pound steel bicycles without gears, having marginal brakes, traversing 3,338 miles in a mere 26 days.
 Teams ascended 132,329 feet over the Pyrenees and the Alps as well as the perimeter of France, starting in Paris then cycling counter-clockwise over countless unpaved roads while enduring hot summer temps, 22 stages in all.
 This brutal course was intended to result in a last man standing, with only the crème de la crème racing to victory.
 Forty one men finished the 1928 TDF race.

 The athletes of that era had no concept of hydration or nutrition as they do today.
 Mr. Keoghan explained that in 1928 the athlete’s urine ran black, before and after photos of athlete’s in the TDF painted a grim picture of the torment their bodies endured during competition.
 This speaks to the true grit and determination they possessed.